JavaScriptBangkok/JavaScriptBangkok-1.0.0/website2/README.md

       The SOLID principle is well-known in our industry.
 However, most of the articles, books, and examples are based on traditional Object-oriented language constructs.

       This talk will show how can we apply these principles in Javascript where classes are not necessary nor encouraged.
-  - title: "Talking about “Scale”: Takeaways from our attempt on scaling a small system in the Gojek Universe"
+  - title: 'Talking about “Scale”: Takeaways from our attempt on scaling a small system in the Gojek Universe'
     name: Tino Thamjarat
     image: /speaker-images/07.jpg
     group: Engineering